 Furthermore, now that IANA and APNIC have exhausted their IPv4 free pools (in February and April 2011, respectively), for the current migration to IPv6, ISPs using IPv6 still need to use IPv4 in order to be able to access large amounts of content and users that are still IPv4-only (and might likely remain so for several years ahead).
 The availability (or lack thereof) of IPv4 addresses is a factor which therefore continues to be relevant today.
 Another view is that quantities of IPv4 space remain and inter-regional transfer policies will help mitigate potential shortages until a more complete transition to IPv6 can be accomplished [source: PayPal].
 Special policies have gone into effect to secure blocks of IPv4 addresses for the new networks over the long-term [sources: Cisco, ISOC, ARIN ] to allow new networks to access both the IPv4 and IPv6 Internets, until IPv6 reaches its full deployment.

 The exhaustion of IPv4 address and migration to IPv6 have led to suggestions that the governance structure of IP addresses needs to be reformed for improvement.
 One view is that any reform should come from within the existing structures and processes [source: UK ],.
 Another view is that this might not be sufficient and that greater reforms may be needed [source: Algeria ],.
+For instance, WTSA-12 Resolution 64 “considering that many developing countries want ITU-T to become a registry of IP addresses in order to give the developing countries the option of obtaining IP addresses directly from ITU, whilst other countries prefer to use the current system, instructs the Director of the Telecommunication Standardization Bureau to conduct a feasibility study on the necessary action that would enable ITU-T to become a registry of IPv6 addresses, in consultation with the relevant bodies, in order to assist those Member States which require support in the management and allocation of IPv6 resources.”

 Specifically on the issue of IPv6 address allocation, the ITU’s IPv6 Group, formed by ITU Council under the Directors of the ITU Development and Standardization Bureaux, concluded “that current IPv6 allocation policies and processes met the needs of stakeholders”.
 Some recommend organizing rational usages of IPv6 addresses in all regions within further ITU function of the IPv6 allocation [sources: Russia, Algeria], while another view is that present IPv6 allocation mechanisms and existing Regional Internet Registry processes are adequate and that the key objective should be identifying ways to spur IPv6 adoption by relevant stakeholders [source: UK].